Best breastfeeding positions to soothe you and your baby

 5. The Koala Hold

 The Koala Hold breastfeeding position is also known as the upright hold and is perfect for babies struggling with reflux.
 Similar to the Football Hold, you will need to support your baby while making them sit upright, with the arm on the same side as the nursing breast and supporting your breast with your free, opposite hand.
 The Koala Hold is one of the best breastfeeding positions to reduce gas and for newborns suffering from acid reflux or GERD, as well as for older babies who can sit upright by themselves.

 This is the best breastfeeding position that is particularly helpful for:

 For this position, you need to lean back in a semi-reclining position on a sofa or your bed; ensure you are well-supported with pillows so that you can place your baby tummy-to-tummy on your body.
 Your little one can rest in any direction so long as their entire body is against yours and they can reach your breasts.
 In this position, your little one can naturally latch onto your breast, and you won’t have much else to do besides lie back and relax.

 7. The Twins Hold

 Breastmilk is one of the best calcium-rich foods for babies and is essential for their healthy growth.
-With time, you will get more practice, and you and your little one will fall in sync with each other.
-If you are still facing problems with regard to latching or nursing, head over to mfine and consult our city’s top paediatricians.
+After childbirth, with time, you will get more practice, and you and your little one will fall in sync with each other.
+If you are still facing problems with regard to baby latching or nursing, head over to mfine and consult our city’s top paediatricians.
 You can also check out our comprehensive vaccination schedule for your child here.